agam/agam-old.github.io/source/_posts/2015-10-26-monthly-programming-summary.markdown

 - The "Balloon edition" of BYTE magazine [from 1981](https://archive.org/stream/byte-magazine-1981-08/1981_08_BYTE_06-08_Smalltalk#page/n0/mode/2up) ... it's amazing how this stuff is _still_ a revolutionary idea (also, the advertisements from three decades ago are hilarious)

+- _"'SHOULD I learn to program?' and 'Do I have to learn to program?' are two variants of the question probably most asked by people testing the waters of computer ownership.
+The answer usually boils down to an emphatic 'that depends . . ., but probably not.'"_ Sounds relevant?
+Sounds current?
+In fact, this is from a New York Times article [from 1984 (!)](http://www.nytimes.com/1984/01/17/science/personal-computers-does-everyone-need-to-learn-programming.html), titled _"Personal computers: Does everyone need to learn programming?"_ (there is a conclusion to be drawn from this, but I won't go there)

 - I read through Dijkstra's [notes](https://www.cs.utexas.edu/users/EWD/) a while ago, here's [someone else's curated version](https://www.vex.net/~trebla/ewd.html) of them.

 - A Google Tech Talk from 2007 by Alex Wright, on [_"The Web That Wasn't"_](https://www.youtube.com/watch?v=72nfrhXroo8)

 I'll leave you with this quote from Alan Kay: